Cooke County Library: Founding (1903)

 The first city library in Gainesville, Texas was located in a building known as the Joe Townsley building on North Dixon Street in 1903.
-The XLI Club added the first collection of 400 books and it was ran by Sue McKemie, she was a volunteer that offered to keep the library open one day a week.
+The XLI Club added the first collection of 400 books and it was run by Sue McKemie, she was a volunteer that offered to keep the library open one day a week.
 The library's popularity grew and its hours were extended to each afternoon with a growing list of volunteers.
 This early library was known as the XLI Club Subscription Library.

 In 1907 the Gainesville city council allowed two rooms on the second floor to be used inside city hall as the library.
 Once established on the second floor the first paid librarian was Gertha Lockard.

 Pioneer county librarian Lillian Gunter raised funds alongside the XLI Club for a Carnegie Foundation library between the years 1908–1910.
 City council agreed to financially support the library in 1912 on an annual basis and to help maintain a Carnegie Library once built.
 By 1913 the $1,500 needed to secure and purchase a lot for the future library had been raised.
 The council would continue to provide $1,500 for maintenance purposes after its completion.
 The XLI Club was presented with a deed by Judge C.C.
 Potter for a 60 foot by 100 foot plot on the southwest corner of Denton and Main Streets.

 An architect from Sherman, Texas named William A. Tackett drew up plans and specifics for the Carnegie Corporation of New York, which was approved, and adopted by the city council of Gainesville.
 E.M.
-Wilkens of Fort Worth, Texas, was paid $10,998.00 as the general contractor and building was commenced on December 27, 1913 as noted by Ann Woods in her recounting.
+Wilkens of Fort Worth, Texas, was paid $10,998.00 as the general contractor and building was commenced on December 27, 1913, as noted by Ann Woods in her recounting.
 The cost of the complete project was $15,000 in 1914.